bssrdev/wilderhood/_africandiaries/2015-12-19-African-Diaries-Making-an-images.markdown

 </p>

 <p>
-One of my classmates Rahul and I became friends, Rahul was freelancing photographer and had a Minolta X-700 which was a very popular SLR.
-I had a Yashica Electro-35 with a fixed 45mm f/1.7 lens and aperture priority only range finder.
+One of my classmates Rahul and I became friends, Rahul was freelancing photographer and had a <em>Minolta X-700</em> which was a very popular SLR.
+I had a <em>Yashica Electro-35 with a fixed 45mm f/1.7 lens and aperture priority only range finder</em>.
 I was limited in what I could with the camera and he always was pushing me to upgrade to a fully manual SLR.
-Which I did couple of years later
+Which I did couple of years later!
 </p>

 <p>